arviz-devs/arviz-plots/docs/source/contributing/new_plot.md

 :::

 Each artist should have its own id and ideally also its own call to `.map`.
-The id is what is used to get the artist specific kwargs from `plot_kwargs` and `aes_map`, and what is used to store the artist in the {attr}`~.PlotCollection.viz` attribute.
+The id is what is used to get the artist specific kwargs from `visuals` and `aes_by_visuals`, and what is used to store the artist in the {attr}`~.PlotCollection.viz` attribute.
 The independent calls to `.map` allow each artist in the plot to use different {term}`aesthetic mappings`.
 Consequently, there are multiple steps that should be followed for each artist:

-1. Access the respective kwargs in `plot_kwargs`.
+1. Access the respective kwargs in `visuals`.
 Only proceed to step 2 if these are not `False`.
 2. Use `filter_aes` to get the dimensions, active aesthetics and aesthetics to be ignored for this particular artist.
 3. (optional) If necessary and particular to this artist, call the stats/summary/diagnostic